yeraydiazdiaz/tailsocket/README.rst

 Issues
 ------

--  Fallback to ``select`` on Linux causes high CPU loads and spam on the application logs.
 -  Changing a tailed log file does not show confirmation, simply new log entries.
 -  Application messages and errors show in the same context as log